18 Best Usability Testing Tools in 2024: Comparison Guide

 Check it out in action:

-Detailed bug reports
+Data-rich, actionable bug reports

-Not every reporter is technically savvy.
+Most reporters aren’t technically savvy.
 Especially when doing end-user testing or asking clients for feedback.

 And when you want to improve your UX design, you need detailed reports—so devs know exactly what went wrong and how to fix it.

-Marker.io automatically captures the information your devs need to retrace the tester’s steps—with every report:
+Marker.io automatically captures the information your devs need to retrace the tester’s steps with every report:

 • Reporter name